svoisen/sean.voisen.org/_posts/2013-09-08-intro-to-functional-reactive-programming.md

 title: Functional Reactive Programming with Bacon.js
 ---

 If you are a front-end developer – that is, someone who builds user interfaces for a living – and you haven’t yet explored [Functional Reactive Programming (FRP)](http://en.wikipedia.org/wiki/Functional_reactive_programming), perhaps now is the time to take a look.
-Never mind the fact that it has been labeled a [hipster development trend](http://hipsterdevstack.tumblr.com/post/39558331788/frp-yeah-we-were-doing-that-in-2012) for 2013, FRP is still a time-saving, bug-preventing programming paradigm worthy of all developers, mustachioed or otherwise.
+Never mind the fact that it has been labeled a [hipster development trend](http://hipsterdevstack.tumblr.com/post/39558331788/frp-yeah-we-were-doing-that-in-2012) for 2013, FRP is a time-saving, bug-preventing programming paradigm worthy of all developers, mustachioed or otherwise.

 This post is intended to be a gentle introduction to Functional Reactive Programming using examples from a specific implementation, [Bacon.js](https://github.com/baconjs/bacon.js).
 If you are a seasoned developer with at least some familiarity with JavaScript, you should have no problem following along.